debrawolford/treat-your-pup/README.md

 #### 	What does a user expect?

 (a) What is this/does it have what I want?
-		Company name logo will be on all pages.
+		Company name will be on all pages.
 When going to the "See Meals" page there will be detailed information on the ingredients in each type of meal.
-Social Section at bottom of homepage with posts tagged #treatyourpup so potential customers can see the meals in action.
+Social Section at bottom of homepage with posts tagged #treatyourpup so potential customers can see the meals in action (this has not been implemented yet as the company does not have a following on Instagram).
 (b) How can find out more?
 		Have an FAQ page accessible via the nav bar at the top (c) How can I contact someone?